Please introduce yourself to my literary foodies!

 Style!
 Every literary chef aspires to have their own unique one!
 What do you think sets yours apart and why?

-Even the best of us find inspiration in the dishes of others.
+Even the best of us find inspiration is the dishes of others.
 Do you have any literary inspirations, heroes, and influences?

 Let’s get into the meat and potatoes: the art and craft of writing itself!
 Do you have a preference of points-of-view when you write?

 Sparse or wordy, how do you like your descriptions served up?
-Are you a Hemmingway man or do you like some saucy adjectives with your nouns?
+Are you a Hemmingway woman or do you like some saucy adjectives with your nouns?